top of page

 West Gate Elementary student dong Junior Achievement activity Website pic 2.jpg

-an aspiring entrepreneur and provides them with the skills necessary to succeed in a global workforce.
-Junior Achievement partnered with Mary's Giving fund to offer a new site in April 2022 - West Gate Elementary School, at which over 94% of its students are eligible for free/reduced priced lunches (which often correlates to students in need of more free enterprise and financial literacy education).
-Mary's Giving Fund provided for the program curricula, materials and supplies to support 775 students.
-These curricula used sequential themes, each with hands-on activities, to promote business and economics understand and were delivered by community volunteers who provided real-world perspective.
+Too many children do not have access to education crucial for their future success: personal financial responsibility, budgeting, critical thinking, career readiness, and demonstrating an entrepreneurial drive.
+Junior Achievement exists so that all kids, regardless of background, receive the tools they need to build a future for themselves in which they are optimistic, economically self-sufficient and determined, with a belief in the power of free enterprise.
+Junior Achievement prepares students to develop successful financial management habits, empowers them to explore the potential of becoming an aspiring entrepreneur and provides them with the skills necessary to succeed in a global workforce.
+Junior Achievement has partnered with Mary's Giving Fund to offer programs to West Gate Elementary School, at which over 94% of its students are eligible for free/reduced priced lunches (which often correlates to students in need of more free enterprise and financial literacy education).
+Mary's Giving Fund provided for the program curricula, materials and supplies to support 730 students.
+These curricula used sequential themes, each with hands-on activities, to promote business and economics understanding and were delivered by community volunteers who provided real-world perspective.

 PBSC Career Fair Home